 However, there is one time that Di does not come up tops and that is when Hubby takes the culinary wheel.
 Normally this is when we go camping with them.
 Hubby loves to cook and when we are camping then Hubby steps in, armed with his "greatest hits" of culinary mastery—all meticulously perfected, and all proudly devoid of vegetables.
 It’s a sibling tradition, evidently, to sideline anything green and leafy as if it’s part of a culinary conspiracy.

 The distinction, though, is Hubby's relationship with salad is a deep, unwavering disdain that borders on personal offense.
 While his brother might simply ignore salad's existence, Hubby takes it a step further, looking at a bowl of greens like it’s actively plotting against his happiness.
 The man respects his proteins, he cherishes his carbs, but a salad?
 That’s where he draws the line.
-It's a strong stance and after a dinner with salad as an scamping Butter tests his patience too.
+It's a strong stance and after a dinner with salad as an option, he reaches the camping boundary of his patience.
+Butter tests his patience too.
 Hubby is made of far sterner stuff than Boet, despite his fawning where his brother is concerned, and health does not trump convenience in our marriage.

 Thus, the scene was set a kitchen coup, and Hubby was at the helm.
 After a relentless salad masquerading as a “meal,” his patience had officially run out.
 Greens were banished with the decisiveness of a medieval king exiling traitors, and he strode into the camping kitchen area with the determination of a man reclaiming his culinary throne.